NemoAndrea/SpotiStation/README.md

 scan on
 ```

 wait for your speaker to show up (your speaker should be listed by name - give it a minute to scan for devices).
 Once you see your speaker name, we can stop the scanning  by `scan off`.
 Now we must make a note of the *Bluetooth MAC address* (e.g. 00:11:22:33:FF:EE).
-Then, with the bluetooth speaker in pairing mode, enter
+Then, with the Bluetooth speaker in pairing mode, enter

 ```
 pair <MAC adress>